Test Steps are a set of statements that define the steps to be performed in a Test Case. We are going to discuss managing Test Steps in this article.

 First of all, we need to navigate to the Test Cases page as follows:

-Applications > Select Application > Select Version > Select Test Case
+Test Development > Select Application > Select Version > Select Test Case

 After selecting the Test Case, we will be taken to the Test Case details page where we can create the Test Steps by clicking on the Create Test Step button.

 Usually, there are 3 approaches to create a Test Step.

 When the Create Test Step button is clicked, we will be taken to Create Test Step page that looks like given below:

 Natural Language option allows you to create Test Steps using an extensible set of commands in Simple English.

 Action Text: Start by entering the action that you want to perform in simple English.
 As soon as you start entering, the Testsigma interpreter presents a drop-down list of available commands and you can select the required command by clicking on it.